pimicah/Moneyball/README.md

 ## 6.0 Next Steps
 - Implementing new features through feature engineering
-- Selecting new variables and imporove the class through business
+- Selecting new variables and improve the class through business